embj-org/ej/guides/src/02-BuilderSDK.md

 First off let's write some utility functions to manage the paths we need for this.
-As a reminder, EJB provides us with the absolute path to our `config.toml`, following the directory structure we setup for our project we can find the workspace folder as the parent of our `config.toml` file:
+As a reminder, EJB provides us with the absolute path to our `config.toml`, following the directory structure we set up for our project we can find the workspace folder as the parent of our `config.toml` file:

 ```rust
 use std::path::{Path, PathBuf}